 In this vein, so to speak, I picked up some frozen Alaskan wild salmon (one of the "green" fish) at the Dirk today.
 It just can't be any good at this price, 3.99 euro for 750 grams (1.65 lbs).
 I'm going to use the chipotle vinaigrette recipe I posted here and see what happens.

-LATER: The fish was totally edible (though it looked a little rough) and this was an excellent way to prepare it.
-I overcooked the salmon a little because, well...I always do this when I get fish from somewhere other than a fishmonger, call it superstition.
+LATER: Let's just say it: PREPARE YOURSELVES FOR A PICTURE OF OVERCOOKED SALMON.
+The fish was totally edible (though it looked more than a little rough) and this was an excellent way to prepare it.
+I overcooked pretty thoroughly because, well...I often do this when I get fish from somewhere other than a fishmonger, call it superstition.
 And I made a couple of substitutions: basil for the cilantro specified in the recipe, and I used coconut vinegar because I didn't have any cider vinegar.
 It sounded like the right thing to do.

 File Under Entertaining: Hezbollah Tofu takes on Anthony Bourdain's (slightly exaggerated for comedic effect, just maybe?) anti-veganism by veganizing Bourdain recipes.
 Got to give them respect for expertly dissing an expert disser, though after only three recipes I'm starting to want to hear a broader range of insults beyond "asshat".
 That's just me.